 This document describes a protocol for assessing the effect of a nanoparticle formulation on the basic immunologic function of human lymphocytes, i.e. measurement of lymphocyte proliferative responses [1, 2].
-This assay will allow for measurement of a nanoparticles' ability to induce proliferative response of human lymphocytes (part A) or to suppress that induced by phytohemaglutinin (PHA-M) (part B).
-Parts A and B can typically be run concurrently on the same test plate.
-Part A is also available as a separate protocol entitled ITA-6.2.
-Part B is available as a separate protocol with a modification to allow for 24 hr exposure to nanoparticle prior to challenge with PHA-M, and is entitled ITA-6.3.
+This assay will allow for measurement of a nanoparticles' ability to induce proliferative response of human lymphocytes.
+This document is identical to part A of the NCL protocol ITA-6.1 (formerly NCL ITA-6).